DefinitionBy Mayo Clinic Staff

 Esophageal manometry (muh-NOM-uh-tree) is a test that shows whether your esophagus is working properly.
 The esophagus is a long, muscular tube that connects your throat to your stomach.

 Esophageal manometry measures the rhythmic muscle contractions that occur in your esophagus when you swallow.
 Esophageal manometry also measures the coordination and force exerted by the muscles of your esophagus.

 During esophageal manometry, a thin, flexible tube (catheter) that contains sensors is passed through your nose, down your esophagus and into your stomach.
-Esophageal manometry can be helpful in diagnosing some mostly uncommon disorders that affect your esophagus.
+Esophageal manometry can be helpful in diagnosing certain disorders that may affect your esophagus.

 - Ask Mayo Expert.
-Esophageal manometry.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2012.
+Dysphagia.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.

 - Peters JH.
 Techniques of high-resolution esophageal manometry, Classification and treatment of spastic esophageal motility disorders.
 In: Shackelford's Surgery of the Alimentary Tract.
 7th edition.
 Philadelphia, Pa.: Saunders Elsevier; 2014. http://www.clinicalkey.com.

 - Lembo AJ, et al. Motility testing: When does it help? http://www.uptodate.com/home.
 Accessed March 19, 2015.

 - American Gastroenterological Association.
 Understanding esophageal manometry. http://www.asge.org/patients/patients.aspx?id=6822.
 Accessed March 19, 2015.